BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 `scp dna.phy.dat.txt username@lonestar.tacc.utexas.edu:.`

 You'll be prompted to enter `yes`, to indicate it's ok to log on, and then you'll enter the password you selected.
 This command is similar to the `cp` command we learned at the beginning of the semester, except this is a secure copy command used for transferring files between computers.
 The syntax is also similar, with the file you want to copy listed first, then the place where it will be copied (in this case, you're specifying the home directory of your personal account on TACC).
 You should see a line printed that lists the file as 100% uploaded.
+You may want to open a text editor to save these commands with notes (like you've done in RStudio).

 Now we can log on to TACC in the command line to work with the file remotely: